Slidell officer hospitalized, suspect on the run after police chase

-SLIDELL, La (WGNO) — A police chase in Slidell sent one officer to the hospital while the suspect remains at large, according to the Slidell Police Department.
+SLIDELL, La (WGNO) — A police chase in Slidell sent one officer to a hospital while the suspect remains at large, according to the Slidell Police Department.

-Just before 6 p.m., officers say during an investigation, they attempted to pull over the driver of an orange Dodge Charger near Highway 11 and I-12.
-Failing to stop the vehicle, the driver reportedly led officers on a chase into Lacombe on Highway 190W.
+Officers say during an investigation, they attempted to pull over the driver of an orange Dodge Charger just before 6:00 p.m. near Highway 11 and I-12.
+Failing to stop the vehicle, the driver allegedly led officers on a chase into Lacombe on Highway 190W.

 Officers say the suspect got away and the officer was taken to Lakeview Hospital with non-life-threatening injuries.

-Investigators say they have promising leads to identify the driver and anyone with information on the incident is asked to contact Crimestoppers at 504-822-1111.
+Investigators say they have promising leads to identify the driver.
+Anyone with information on the incident is asked to contact Crimestoppers at (504)-822-1111.

 Latest Stories